Skip to main content

 Why this case required prosthodontic-level planning

 Two things made this case different from a routine bridge replacement.
-The first was that the failure was not isolated.
-The upper bridge, the lower restorations, and the supporting tissue had all aged together, and replacing one section without coordinating the others would have produced a short-term answer to a long-term problem.
-The second was the patient’s severe anxiety.
-A case at this complexity completed under sedation across multiple stages requires the kind of coordinated, sequenced planning that lets the patient feel safe and comfortable through every phase, not just the cosmetic finish.
-For patients who want a coordinated rebuild done once rather than a series of patches as each piece of older dentistry fails, the most important decision is not which bridge or which crown to use, but whether the surgical sequence, the periodontal foundation, the prosthetic design, and the comfort plan are all engineered together before treatment begins.
+The first was that the problem was not isolated.
+The upper bridge, lower restorations, supporting tissue, and bite had all aged together, and replacing one section without coordinating the others would have created a short-term answer to a long-term problem.
+The second was the need for sedation-supported care.
+A case at this complexity requires a sequence that lets the patient stay comfortable through every phase, not just the cosmetic finish.
+For patients who want to stop repairing one problem after another, the most important decision is not which bridge, crown, or implant to use, but whether the surgical sequence, periodontal foundation, prosthetic design, bite, and comfort plan are all engineered together before treatment begins.

 The treatment plan